Install Integration Services

-To use a dedicated server for extraction, transformation, and loading (ETL) processes, we recommend that you install a local instance of the SQL Server Database Engine when you install Integration Services.
+To use a dedicated server for extraction, transformation, and loading (ETL) processes, install a local instance of the SQL Server Database Engine when you install Integration Services.
 Integration Services typically stores packages in an instance of the Database Engine and relies on SQL Server Agent for scheduling those packages.
-If the ETL server does not have an instance of the Database Engine, you will have to schedule or run packages from a server that does have an instance of the Database Engine.
-This means that the packages will not be running on the ETL server, but instead on the server from which they were started.
+If the ETL server does not have an instance of the Database Engine, you have to schedule or run packages from a server that does have an instance of the Database Engine.
+As a result, the packages are not running on the ETL server, but instead on the server from which they are started.
 As a result, the resources of the dedicated ETL server are not being used as intended.
 Furthermore, the resources of other servers may be strained by the running ETL processes

 By default, in a new installation, Integration Services is configured not to log events that are related to the running of packages to the Application event log.
 This setting prevents too many event log entries when you use the Data Collector feature of SQL Server 2017.
 The events that are not logged are EventID 12288, "Package started," and EventID 12289, "Package finished successfully."
 To log these events to the Application event log, open the registry for editing.
 Then, in the registry, locate the HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft SQL Server\130\SSIS node, and change the DWORD value of the LogPackageExecutionToEventLog setting from 0 to 1.